Dirkster99/fsc/InplaceEditBoxLib/README.md

 This setup enables application developers to show more than just a name in each item.
 Each item can, for example, display a name and a number by using the **DisplayText** property, while the **Text** property should contain the string that is to be edit.

 The confirmation of editing does not change either of the above dependency properties.
-The edit-in-place control executes instead the command that is bound to the **Command** dependency property to let the viewmodel adjust all relevant strings.
+The edit-in-place control executes instead the command that is bound to the **RenameCommand** dependency property to let the viewmodel adjust all relevant strings.

 The view generates a command parameter of this command (cannot be configured).
 The parameter is a **Tuple** of the new string and the viewmodel instance that is available at the **DataContext** of the edit-in-place control.